boldbi/bold-bi-docs/docs/working-with-data-sources/working-with-bold-etl/data-connectors/facebook-ads.md

 ## Connection Properties

-In a YAML file, the `config` section contains the following properties:
+The `config` section in a YAML file includes the following properties:

 ```yaml
 Connectorname**: FacebookAds